Add $30K–$50K Annually Through Partnerships Without Hiring: Revenue Protocol for $80K–$120K Operators

 Clear communication between all parties

-Most founders stop at pilot.
-That’s leaving money on the table.
-Strategic scaling multiplies partnership revenue from $6K to $30K–$50K monthly.
+Most founders stop at the pilot stage, which leaves money on the table; strategic scaling is what multiplies partnership revenue from $6K to $30K–$50K a month.

 Step 1: Ramp Client Volume (Weeks 17–20, Month 5)